GlobalGovernanceFrameworks/website/static/frameworks/tools/ethics/community-guide-en.md

 The Global Ethics & Rights of Beings Framework may seem complex at first glance, but its core message is simple: **all beings deserve recognition and respect according to their nature and capabilities**.
 This guide will help you translate that principle into practical action at the community level.

----

-## How to Use This Guide

-This resource is designed to meet you where you are.
-You'll find:

-- **Simple explanations** of key concepts
-- **Practical tools** for community implementation
-- **Real examples** from communities around the world
-- **Step-by-step guidance** for different contexts
-- **Resources** adaptable to your community's needs

-Skip to sections that feel most relevant to your situation, and remember: implementation is a journey, not a destination.
-Start small, learn as you go, and build momentum over time.

----

 ## Part 1: Understanding the Basics

 ### What Are the Rights of Beings?